juhaku/juhakudb/README.md

 2. Call lookupRepositories(this) in Activity or Fragment or inside ohter object that repositories is wished to be injected and is accessible to DatabaseManager.
 This method call should appear in super level of your component hierarcy.
 3. Use Inject annotation in any child or parent component where lookupRepositories(this) is already called.

-Following is quoted from java doc of lookupRepositories(object) method.

-> Call this method to inject automatically repositories to given object.
-Automatic annotation
-> based repository injection will be used if it is enabled by the DatabaseConfiguration.
->
-> See RepositoryLookupInjector#lookupRepositories(Object) for additional details of
-> annotation based repository injection.
->
-> Calling this method can be done from any object that has access to database manager but
-> for sake of design it is only encouraged to do so from super Activities and super Fragments.
-> For most cases calling this method is not necessary in other application classes.
->
-> Since Android does not provide access to instantiated objects neither do we.
-You are free
-> to write your own running objects mapping system and call this method from there if needed.
->
-> This method is provided to give you leverage to execute repository lookup on creation
-> of objects in "Android way" and that's how we think it should be.
-In example this could be
-> something like following code executed in super activity.
-> ```java
-> public void onCreate(Bundle bundle) {
->    super.onCreate(bundle);
->    getDatabaseManager().lookupRepositories(this);
-> }
-> ```

 ### Filter criteria API

-#### Heads up

 If joins or predicates are prefixed with "this" or left without prefix it will be mapped to the root entity.
 ```java